zachleigh/yarak/README.md

 ```php
 protected $signature = 'namespace:name {arg?*} {--option}'
 ```
+When accessing optional argument arrays, arguments that have not been passed equal an empty array.

 It is often helpful to provide a description with an argument.
 To do this, add a colon (':') after the argument definition and append the description:
 ```php